amine1956/amine1956/README.md

 ### Hi there 👋
-# I'm Mohamed amine KHMMOUR, Computer engineering student at ENSET-M , Future data engineer and a web developer.
+# I'm Mohamed amine KHAMMOUR, Computer engineering student at ENSET-M , Future data engineer and a web developer.

 <!--
 **amine1956/amine1956** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.